 Expand usage details

-Once the project and products are expanded, additional options become available:
+Once the account and products are expanded, additional options become available:

 - Click a link like Go to Phone Numbers or Go to Voice Logs to see the Console page for each product.